-Notice how every retailer has crazy promotions and super low rates right now?
+Notice how every retailer has crazy promotions and super low rates?
 The thing is, these rates are only for new sign-ups and will only last for as long as the promotional period.

-Once your contract expires, you’ll be automatically renewed onto the same plan but probably at a vastly different rate from the promotional one which you sign up for initially.
+Once your contract expires, you’ll be automatically renewed onto the same plan which may or may not be at a vastly different rate from the promotional one which you sign up for initially.

 4) Carbon Tax

-Just so you know, we’re ALL subject to a carbon tax under the Carbon Pricing Act (CPA), which was effective since 1 Jan 2019.
+Just so you know, we’re ALL subject to a carbon tax under the Carbon Pricing Act (CPA) – effective since 1 Jan 2019.

 Too cheem?
-Here it is in simple English.
+Here it is in simpler English.

 For a typical 4- to 5-room HDB flat, the monthly carbon tax is around $0.60 to $0.80.